6 Colorful Plants for Fall

 Taking these factors into consideration, you can still expect a colorful performance from numerous species native to our continent.
 Here's a partial list:

 American smoke tree (Cotinus obovatus)

 The American smoke tree is an unsung relative of its Eurasian counterpart, Cotinus coggygria.
-Known colloquially as the chittam tree, it was driven to near extinction during the Civil War as the Confederate forces scoured for sources of dye (the bark of Cotinus yields a hardy yellow pigment).
+Known colloquially as the chittam tree, it was driven to near extinction in the 19th century when it was commonly used as a source of dye (the bark of Cotinus yields a hardy yellow pigment).
 Though the broad, papery-textured leaves - on a small tree that ultimately rises to 30 feet tall - are green throughout the summer, there is hardly a more spectacular specimen to consider for autumnal effects.
 It provides an effulgent display of corals, reds and yellows for many weeks in mid-autumn while also demonstrating commendable drought tolerance.

 Red maple (Acer rubrum)